Official US Government Icon

 Rural Opportunities to Use Transportation for Economic Success (ROUTES)

-Read our newly released Rural EV Infrastructure Toolkit, which was developed as part of the ROUTES Initiative to help rural communities plan and fund electric vehicle (EV) charging infrastructure.
+Toolkits and online information sources are available to help applicants access grant funds.
+Read our newly released Rural EV Infrastructure Toolkit, which was developed to help rural communities scope, plan, and fund electric mobility infrastructure.

-• Engage Rural Communities through a series of events to better understand their transportation needs and priorities, and to collect essential data from stakeholders representing different communities, groups, workers, and industries to identify necessary transportation solutions.
+• Engaging Rural Communities to better understand their transportation needs and work together to identify solutions.

-• Utilize a Whole-of-Government Approach by partnering with other rural-focused federal agencies and regional commissions to expand DOT’s presence in rural America, better promote DOT’s resources to their customers, and capitalize on synergies between federal funding programs.
+• Utilizing a Whole-of-Government Approach by partnering with other federal agencies, initiatives, and regional commissions to expand the Department’s presence in rural America, better promote resources, and capitalize on synergies between federal funding programs.

 The Rural Transportation Network is Critical for Our Economy

-• Rural transportation networks are critically important for domestic production and export of agriculture, mining, and energy commodities, as well as the quality of life for all Americans.
+Rural transportation networks support domestic production, transport, and export of agriculture, mining, and energy commodities, as well as the quality of life for all Americans.

-• Two-thirds of rail freight originates in rural areas, and nearly half of all truck vehicle-miles-traveled (VMT) occur on rural roads.
-These industries require heavy trucks that create significantly more wear-and-tear on roadways.
+• Two-thirds of rail freight originates in rural areas, and nearly half of all truck vehicle-miles-traveled (VMT) occur on rural roads

-• Ninety percent of posted (limited weight) bridges are in rural areas and heavy trucks cannot cross posted bridges – to find a safe bridge, heavy trucks hauling in rural areas must traverse three-times the distance as in metro areas.
+• Ninety percent of posted (limited weight) bridges are in rural areas – meaning that heavy trucks hauling in rural areas must traverse three-times the distance as in metro areas to find a safe bridge.

 Graphic listing rural transportation statistics.
 19% of Americans live in rural areas but 68% of our nation's total lane miles are in rural areas.
 Urban areas: 1,056 miles per 100,000 residents.
 Rural areas: 9,494 lane miles per 100,000 residents.